swiftlang/swift-evolution/proposals/NNNN-swift-play.md

 ## Swift Build compatibility

-The Swift Play implementation hasn't adopted Swift Build at the time of writing the proposal.
-However, the goal of the author is to update the implementation to be Swift Build compatible before the proposal is accepted, assuming no blocking issues are encountered.
+The Swift Play implementation supports both the new Swift Build system and the legacy build system.

 ## Security

 No additional security concerns are expected over existing ways to run package code using commands like `swift run` or `swift test`.

 In terms of privacy, developers should consider that any code or static data in `#Playground` bodies could end up in builds distributed externally, unless explicitly conditioned out or dead-code stripped.
+(See "Dead code stripping" below.)

+## Dead code stripping

+The author has confirmed that in Release builds the build system's dead code stripping does strip out playground-only symbols from the product, including symbols like private functions that are only called by playground code.

 ## Impact on existing packages